-One of the challenges in some industries is that even though with Scrum you can develop and release new production-ready code in two-weekly sprints, you need to produce reports, documentation and paperwork to allow that functionality to be used.
+However, Scrum approaches aren’t without challenges.
+For instance, with Scrum you can develop and release new production-ready code in two-weekly sprints — but you still need to produce reports, documentation, and paperwork to allow that functionality to be used.
 This has previously hampered Scrum adoption in some industries.

 All of these people are committed to the scrum project, and are augmented by various other specialist roles such as testers, test automation engineers, cybersecurity experts, user experience designers, business analysts, functional experts, and performance/load engineers.